 I have felt called from an early age to explore the interconnections between collaboration and innovation.
 Even the most gifted and talented athlete, as example, must learn to play well with others and pass the ball to develop innovative opportunities, openness and goal achievement.
 We all choose to either build castles or kick sand.
 Indeed, it takes a team, a community and a family to experience the spirit of collaboration.
 Collaboration does not exist in a vacuum.
 It’s not a concept, idea or leadership style.
-It is process that is both challenging and rewarding and it is both an art and science.
+It is a process, and a framework that is both challenging and rewarding.
+You can read more about the heArt and science of collaboration here.

-I discovered that almost everyone has ideas or a vision, but only a very few have the inward self-confidence and outwardly inspiration to put forth the cultivation and effort necessary to execute and turn ideas into a cohesive plan for action, to share ideas openly, execute–test and measure the effectiveness and impact of an idea.
-There is a big difference between risk taking and reckless indulgence.
+I discovered that almost everyone has ideas or a vision, but only a very few have the inward self-confidence and ability to outwardly inspire others to put forth the cultivation and effort necessary to transform a vision into a cohesive plan for action, to share ideas openly, execute–test and measure the effectiveness and impact of an idea.
+There is a big difference between risk taking and reckless, vain self-indulgence.
 My focus now is on helping others find their voice and live out their true “calling”, vocation and purpose.